GDevelop Review: Is This No-Code Engine Worth It in 2026?

 GDevelop uses a freemium model.
 The engine itself is free.
 Paid plans unlock cloud services, publishing quotas, and online features.

-| Plan | Price | Cloud projects | Publish/day | iOS | AI credits/week | Multiplayer |
+| Plan | Price | Cloud projects | Publish/day | iOS | AI credits/month | Multiplayer |

 |---|---|---|---|---|---|---|